UnasZole/bible-scraper/README.md

 - Scrape the full bible of André Chouraqui, applying transformations to integrate deuterocanonical additions in the catholic way, outputting an OSIS XML file with corrected French typography : \
   `./run.sh scrape -s ChouraquiAggregated -i Catholic --fullBible -w OSIS -o andreChouraqui.xml --typographyFixer FRENCH`
-- Extract the book of Genesis from recatho.com's "Glaire et Vigouroux" bible using an embedded generic HTML scraper, outputting USFM files in a given folder : \
+- Extract the book of Genesis from recatho.com's "Glaire et Vigouroux" bible using an embedded generic scraper, outputting USFM files in a given folder : \
-`./run.sh scrape -s GenericHtml -i Recatho -i glaire-et-vigouroux -b Gen -w USFM -o outGlaireVigouroux/`
+`./run.sh scrape -s Generic -i Recatho -i glaire-et-vigouroux -b Gen -w USFM -o outGlaireVigouroux/`
 - Extract Revelation 1 from a custom website using the generic scraper, and output in USFM on your terminal's STDOUT (usually to test your custom scraper) : \
-`./run.sh scrape -s GenericHtml -i path/to/custom/scraperconfig.yaml -b Rev -c 1 -w USFM`
+`./run.sh scrape -s Generic -i path/to/custom/scraperconfig.yaml -b Rev -c 1 -w USFM`

-### Scraping a custom website with the generic HTML scraper
+### Scraping a custom website with the generic scraper

-If you need to scrape a website which is not supported by any of the embedded scrapers, you may be able to make use of the generic HTML scraper.
+If you need to scrape a website which is not supported by any of the embedded scrapers, you may be able to make use of the generic scraper.
 This is a scraper which is fully configured with a YAML configuration file, where you define the structure of the bible (specifically the URLs to fetch its contents and the rules to parse all pages), thus avoiding you the need to write Java code at all.

 #### YAML configuration file

-You may look at the [embedded generic scrapers](src/main/resources/scrapers/GenericHtml/) for examples of generic scraper configuration files.
+You may look at the [embedded generic scrapers](src/main/resources/scrapers/Generic/) for examples of generic scraper configuration files.

 The general structure of the configuration file is explained here.